dapr/blog/daprblog/content/posts/2020/2020-10-30-raspi-k3s/index.md

 ansible-playbook reset.yml -i inventory/my-cluster/hosts.ini
 ```

-## Thank You
+## Summary

-Thanks a lot for trying Dapr on Raspberry Pi with K3s.
+In this post I went through my setup and experience of running Dapr on Raspberry Pi with K3s.
+I hope you found this little project interesting and useful.
+Thank you for reading!

+Have questions?
+Feedback? want to share your experience or setup?
+Feel free to tweet at [@daprdev](https://twitter.com/daprdev) or reach out on [Gitter](https://gitter.im/Dapr/).